CLSIO/XPS-17-9700-Ubuntu-Soundfix/README.md

 6. If you still have no sound, check whether you used the right kernel with `uname -r`.
 If you did, consider opening an [issue](https://github.com/stukev/XPS-17-9700-Ubuntu-Soundfix/issues) in this git repo and maybe we can solve it together.

 Future updates from Ubuntu may break this fix.
 But you can always run it again if that happens.

+CLSIO -

+This worked for me but I needed to adjust to use linux-image-5.6.0-1056-oem

+After fix restart and select the 5.6 linux kernel then apt purge all the other kernels other than the 5.6 version.

+feel free to message me!